- Family: Cichlidae

-In the wild, peacock bass feed rapidly and hungrily during the daylight hours, using speed to capture their prey.
+In the wild, peacock bass feeds rapidly and hungrily during the daylight hours, using speed to capture their prey.
 They prefer to feed on mostly fish, and have actually reduced the number of many exotic species in the wild, such as the spotted tilapia.

 Peacock Bass Feeding Habits

 Peacock bass will try to eat anything they come into contact with.
 Keep this in mind when housing the bass with other fish species.
 As juveniles, these fish are always waiting to be fed.
-Small bass like to eat frozen blood worms, freeze dried krill, feeder guppies, and minnows.
+Small bass like to eat frozen blood worms, freeze-dried krill, feeder guppies, and minnows.
 Feed small peacock bass several times a day but with small amounts of food.
 As the fish grow older, they can make do with just one or two larger feedings every day.
 At this age (large juvenile to fully grown adult), you can also feed them foods like market shrimp and smelt.

 What foods are recommended for Peacock Bass?

-As mentioned, peacock bass prefer live food.
+As mentioned, peacock bass prefers live food.
 They will occasionally eat pellets, but live foods like fish, shrimp, worms, or even other fish or rodents are also acceptable.
 When caring for and feeding peacock bass, watch each individual fish closely to get a better idea of its individual, unique eating habits.